fastify/fastify-swagger/README.md

   ```
   Example of the `fastify-swagger` usage in the `static` mode is available [here](examples/static-file.js).

   `specification.postProcessor` parameter is optional.
 It allows you to change your swagger object on the fly (for example - based on the environment).
-It accepts `swaggerObject` - basically a javascript object which was parsed from your `yaml` or `json` file and should return a swagger object.
+It accepts `swaggerObject` - a JavaScript object which was parsed from your `yaml` or `json` file and should return a swagger object.

   `specification.baseDir` allows specifying the directory where all spec files that are included in the main one using `$ref` will be located.
   By default, this is the directory where the main spec file is located.
 Provided value should be an absolute path **without** trailing slash.